charlesportwoodii/vagrant-box-management/README.md

     vagrant up --provider virtualbox
     ```
     > Note that these boxes connect to a bridge adapter - so if you have more than 1 active outbound network adapter, Vagrant will need to specify it.

+3. Add any packages you need to install and pre-configure.
+4. Update the boxes guest additions.
+You can either download the files directory from [VirtualBox's website](http://download.virtualbox.org/virtualbox/), or use a plugin like [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest/).
-3. Use the fullowing script to update the box.
+5. Use the fullowing script to update the box.

     ```
     curl https://raw.githubusercontent.com/charlesportwoodii/vagrant-box-management/master/scripts/update.sh | sudo sh